top1944/duckuments/docs/atoms_85_fall2017_projects/13_sysid/12-final-project-report-sysid.md

     <dtvideo src='vimeo:251383652'/>
 </div>

 Thanks to the odometry calibration, the user has only to place its Duckiebot in front of the chessboard and type a command.
 But because of computational power restrictions, he has then to transfer the Rosbag from the Duckiebot to its computer before launching the calibration and then sending the calibration file to its Duckiebot again.
-Thess manipulation are not straightforward and should be imporved in the future.
+These manipulations are not straightforward and should be improved in the future.

 ## Future avenues of development {#sysid-final-next-steps}